 Types of Radioisotope Power Systems

-A Radioisotope Thermoelectric Generator, or RTG provides power for spacecraft by converting heat generated by the natural radioactive decay of its fuel source, plutonium dioxide, into electricity using devices called thermocouples.
+A Radioisotope Thermoelectric Generator, or RTG provides power for spacecraft by converting heat generated by the natural radioactive decay of its fuel source, plutonium oxide, into electricity using devices called thermocouples.
 RTGs have no moving parts.
 The latest RPS to be qualified for flight, the Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) is powering the Mars Science Laboratory rover, Curiosity, which landed on Mars in August 2012.
 The MMRTG continues to perform as designed, providing both power and heat for the rover.

 The MMRTG is designed to be used in the vacuum of space as well as within the atmosphere of Mars.

-A Radioisotope Heater Unit, or RHU, employs a small, pencil eraser-sized pellet of plutonium dioxide to generate heat for spacecraft structures, systems, and instruments, enabling their successful operation throughout a mission.
+A Radioisotope Heater Unit, or RHU, employs a small, pencil eraser-sized pellet of plutonium oxide to generate heat for spacecraft structures, systems, and instruments, enabling their successful operation throughout a mission.
 Some missions employ just a few RHUs for extra heat, while others have dozens.
 NASA has also studied the potential for using the same small fuel pellet in an RHU to power a compact system that could provide a few dozen milliwatts of electrical power.

 Additional Nuclear Technologies for Space Exploration